 FIO testnet is up and the team is working closely with the supporters getting ready for the public release in the Q1 of 2020.
 Finally, yet importantly, it is worth acknowledging that FIO Protocol has the potential to enhance the usability of the blockchain payment systems.
 The protocol is one of a kind and would spark the mass adoption of the cryptocurrency by making it easier to transfer value.

 What do you guys think about the FIO protocol?
 Do you have any interesting ideas for the FIO names already?
 Let us know in the comments below.
-For more such interesting and informative articles and news follow ChangeHero on Twitter, Medium and Facebook.
+For more such interesting and informative articles and news follow ChangeHero on Twitter, Medium, Telegram and Facebook.